hwellmann/eclipse.jdt.ui/README.md

 # JUnit 5 Support for Eclipse

-This is a fork of the Eclipse JDT project with experimental support for (JUnit 5)[https://github.com/junit-team/junit5], currently based on JUnit 5.0.0-ALPHA.
+This is a fork of the Eclipse JDT project with experimental support for [JUnit 5](https://github.com/junit-team/junit5), currently based on JUnit 5.0.0-ALPHA.

 This project supports a command line build with Maven and Tycho, and an interactive build in Eclipse, using a largely automatic setup with Oomph.